tooth enamel erosion symptoms causes and treatment

 Cavities are a type of tooth decay, so when the enamel on our teeth begins to erode, the absence of a protective layer leaves our teeth exposed and susceptible to oral germs.

-Untreated cavities and dental decay impair the tooth's delicate nerve fibres, which can lead to an infection or abscess and can make us ill because our immune systems are weakened.
+Untreated cavities and dental decay impair the tooth's delicate nerve fibres, leading to an infection or abscess and making us ill because our immune systems are weakened.

 take free 3D smile assessment